Skip to Content

 When decorating, it’s essential to focus on functionality.

 If you actually plan to use your bench rather than just having it look pretty, avoid choosing one teeny tiny bench that cannot fit anything on it.
+A runner rug can also transform the entire space, so take your time to pick one that complements your entryway perfectly.

+Lastly, to add a personal touch to your entryway, make your décor uniquely yours.
 Instead of hanging generic pictures found online, why not feature photos from your travels or items that hold special meaning to you?
+It’s a great way to make visitors feel welcome and give your space a personal, memorable vibe.

-20 Farmhouse Entryway Bench Decor Ideas
+Farmhouse Entryway Bench Decor Ideas

-Idea 1: Layer Throw Pillows
+Layer Throw Pillows

 Use pillows in neutral tones, plaid, or ticking stripe patterns for a cozy farmhouse touch.

-Idea 2: Add a Cozy Blanket
+Add a Cozy Blanket

 Drape a chunky knit or plaid blanket over the bench for warmth and texture.
+This is a great setup from u/leeanneloveshfx

-Idea 3: Incorporate Woven Baskets
+Incorporate Woven Baskets

 Place baskets under the bench for practical storage with a charming rustic touch.
+Plus, your place will look organized while still being aesthetic.
+Like this one from u/spitz_mitz

 To make the space even more inviting, you can add signs with warm, welcoming messages for anyone stepping into your home.

-Idea 4: Place a Potted Plant
+Place a Potted Plant

 Adding greenery is a foolproof way to make any space feel more vibrant and alive.